Royaner

-The Royaner are the hereditary male clan leaders within the Haudenosaunee Confederacy.
-They are chosen by their respective Yakoyaner to represent their clan at the confederacy level.
-The specific name-titles held by the royaner belong to the matrilineal lineages headed by the clan mothers.
-These male leaders are expected to serve their community for life, although there are ways of removing a royaner if he does not live up to his lineage's expectations.
-With the clan mothers, the royaner form the hereditary leadership that distinguishes itself from the elected Band Council imposed by the Canadian state.
+are the fifty hereditary male clan leaders within the Haudenosaunee Confederacy.
+They are chosen by their respective Yakoyaner (clan mothers) to represent their clan at the Haudenosaunee Grand Council.
+The specific name-titles held by the Royaner belong to the matrilineal lineages headed by the clan mothers.
+These male leaders are expected to serve their community for life, although there are ways of removing a Royaner if he does not live up to his lineage's expectations.
+With the clan mothers, the Royaner form the hereditary leadership that distinguishes itself from the elected Band Council and tribal government imposed by the Canadian or American state.